neondatabase/website/content/docs/guides/tables.md

 ## Delete records

-Use the checkboxes to mark any unwanted rows for deletion, or use the select-all checkbox for bulk deletion.
+Use the checkboxes to mark any unwanted records for deletion, or use the select-all checkbox for bulk deletion.
 Click `Delete x records` to complete the process.

 ![delete record from table](/docs/manage/delete_record_drizzle.png)

 ## Export data

-You can also use the checkboxes to mark rows for export.
-Select the rows you want to include in your export, then choose `Export selected...` from the export dropdown.
+You can also use the checkboxes to mark records for export.
+Select the records you want to include in your export, then choose `Export selected...` from the export dropdown.

 Or just choose `Export all..` to download the entire contents of the table.